-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 74, its Partial Thromboplastin Time (PTT) coverage policy, effective March 7, 2026.
-Here's what billing teams need to know before submitting claims.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 74 governing PTT (Partial Thromboplastin Time) coverage, effective March 7, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table